Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 * title: Browsers and Dev Tools
 ##### !question

-Check the main separate responsibilities to consider when developing a website.
+Check the main, separate responsibilities to consider when developing a website.

 ##### !end-question
 ##### !options